emileswarts/hmpps-auth/README.md

 Spring Boot 2.6, Java 17 OAUTH2 Server integrating with NOMIS users, DELIUS (via community api) and an auth database for storing external users.

-Ministry of Justice users - please raise any questions on the server on the #dps_tech_team channel in the MoJ slack channel - https://mojdt.slack.com/archives/CK0QLCQ1G.
+Ministry of Justice users - please raise any questions on the server on the #hmpps-auth-audit-registers channel in the MoJ slack channel - https://mojdt.slack.com/archives/C02S71KUBED.

 Non Ministry of Justice users - please raise any questions as a github issue.